 - At Ahupua'a 'O Kahana State Park on O'ahu there are programs that share Kahana's multi-cultural traditions, including arts and crafts, subsistence practices, and tours of various cultural sites, such as a ko'a (fishing shrine), lo'i kalo (taro patch) and a loko 'ia (fishpond).
-Call (808) 237-7767 for reservations and information. - At Lapakahi State Historical Park on Hawai'i, interpretive guides provide talks and demonstrations on the traditional lifestyle of an Hawaiian fishing community.
+Call (808) 237-7767 for reservations and information. - Interpretive guides at Lapakahi State Historical Park on Hawai'i, provide talks and demonstrations on the traditional lifestyle of an Hawaiian fishing community.
 Call (808) 327-4958. - At the Royal Mausoleum on O'ahu, a curator is available to assist with guided tours of the property.
-Call (808) 587-2590. - 'Ahahui Mālama I Ka Lōkahi, curators of Ulupō Heiau and Nā Pōhaku O Hauwahine at Kawainui State Park Reserve in Kailua, O'ahu sponsor tours and service projects.
-Call (808) 263-8008.
+Call (808) 587-2590. - Staff on Kaua'i (808-353-1974), Hawai'i Island (808-209-0977), and O'ahu (808-587-0287) can assist with organizing special programs, service learning projects, and volunteer opportunities.

-Additional interpretive services and special programs are offered by various non-profit organizations and concessionaires in the parks, including the Friends of 'Iolani Palace ('Iolani Palace, O'ahu), Kōke'e Natural History Museum (Kōke'e State Park, Kaua'i), and the boat tours to the Fern Grotto (Wailua River State Park, Kaua'i).
+Additional interpretive services and special programs are offered by various non-profit organizations and concessionaires in the parks, including the Friends of 'Iolani Palace ('Iolani Palace, Oʻahu), Kōke'e Natural History Museum (Kōke'e State Park, Kaua'i), and Hawai'i Nature Center (Makiki State Recreation Area, O'ahu).

-Interpretive program at Kahana SP.
+Cultural programs at Kahana.